rabbitboots/inspector_key/README.md

 Navigation is handled by the mouse.
 Click and drag to scroll the view, and use the mouse wheel to zoom in or out.
 The window is also resizable.

-Hold Shift and press Escape to quit from the keyboard.

 ## To-Do